nemophrost/learn/_posts/2015-10-07-intro-to-js-part-1.markdown

 ---

-You can even log more than one thing at a time by separating each thing you want to log with commas inside the parenthesis.
+You can even log more than one thing at a time by separating each thing you want to log with commas inside the parentheses.

 	console.log("I am", 35 * 12, "months old");
 	// → I am 420 months old